mathewgomas-alfred/mathewgomas.io/user_manual/soft_proofing.rst

 Gamut Warning
     Set the color of the out-of-gamut warning.

-You can set the defaults that Krita uses in :menuselection:`Settings --> Configure Krita --> Color Management`.
+You can set the defaults that Krita uses in :menuselection:`Settings --> Configure Krita... --> Color Management`.

 To configure this properly, it's recommended to make a test image to print (and that is printed by a properly set-up printer) and compare against, and then approximate in the proofing options how the image looks compared to the real-life copy you have made.